 Of serials – and cereals

 I came across a peculiar piece of syntax in the newspaper the other day.
-It was in an obituary about a very interesting woman, who had let an amazing life.
-In the litany of activities she had accomplished was the note that she was a serial “marrier”- meaning, I presume, that she had had several husbands.
+It was in an obituary about a very interesting woman, who had led an amazing life.
+In the litany of achievements she had accomplished was the note that she was a serial “marrier”- meaning, I presume, that she had had several husbands.

 This phrase became a topic of conversation with both my writing friend, whose husband had actually read the entire article to her and my daughter, who said, “Well she must have had a least four husbands,” because to be considered a serial killer, you had to have slain at least four victims.